 Turn are defined with evaluators the same way edge features are defined; however, since turns are directed, they only have evaluators for the along direction, not the against direction.

 Turn tables and turn features

 ARC/INFO and ArcView GIS (precursors of ArcGIS) used turn tables to model turning movements.
 These turn tables stored two-part turn information as rows, along with a field for time impedance.
 A negative impedance implied that the turn was restricted.

 The example above shows how common turning movements were represented using turn tables.
 In the ArcGIS Network Analyst extension, each of these situations would be represented by turn features.

 - U-turn—A U-turn can be represented by a turn feature with the same first and last edge.
 In addition, the turn feature class has a field, Turn Impedance, that stores the impedance of 20 seconds for the turn.

 - Stop Sign—The three rows of the turn table can be represented by three turn features—one left turn with 20 seconds of turn impedance, one right turn with 10 seconds of turn impedance, and a straight-through turn with 15 seconds of turn impedance.

 - No Right Turn—A turn feature class can have a field that can be read by a field evaluator for a restriction attribute in the network dataset.
 This allows the modeling of prohibited turns, such as the prohibited right turn.

 ArcGIS provides tools for importing existing turn tables into turn feature classes.
 This is relevant if you have turn tables from ARC/INFO or ArcView GIS.

 An implied global turn is present at every transition between two edges in the network where there is no existing turn feature.
-You can assign attribute values to global turns by specifying a global turn delay evaluator for the default values of turn elements.
+You can assign attribute values to turns by specifying a turn category evaluator for the default values of turn elements.